jcarlen/tdsbm_supplementary_material/README.md

 Description of the contents of tdsbm\_supplementary\_material:

-The material in this folder is also hosted at: https://github.com/jcarlen/tdsbm_supplementary_material
+The material in this folder is hosted at: https://github.com/jcarlen/tdsbm_supplementary_material

 1) tdsbm\_data\_plots.R